jedi-academy/learn-2420/data/labs/lab03b.md

 2) In your terminal window, "edit > select all" and paste the result into a text file to submit.

-3) Run the command as `sh ./lab03check.sh >>submission.txt` to give you the file to submit.
+3) Run the command as `sudo sh ./lab03check.sh >>submission.txt` to give you the file to submit.

-Due: Sunday, Oct 1, 17:30 PST
+Due: Sunday, Jan 28, 17:30 PST

 ##Lab Marking Guideline